Sinan Demircioğlu

 Sinan Demircioğlu (born 23 April 1975) is a Turkish retired footballer.

 Sinan Demircioğlu is a former Turkey U21 internationals and has been played 151 matches in Süper Lig, 74 matches in 1.
 Lig and 100 matches at 1.
 Lig prior it reduced from 50 teams to 20 teams in 2001.

 Career

 Beşiktaş

 Sinan Demircioğlu started his career at Beşiktaş which is one of the Turkish Big-Three.
-He was promoted to first team in 1995-96 season at age of 20.
+He was promoted to first team in 1995-96 season aged 20.
 Before that, he also played for the youth teams at PAF League and BAL Ligi.
 With Beşiktaş, he was call-up to Turkey U18 team at 1992 UEFA European Under-18 Football Championship and 1993 UEFA European Under-18 Football Championship qualification.
 He also played for Turkish U20 team at 1993 FIFA World Youth Championship, Turkish Olympic team (de facto U21 team) at 1997 Mediterranean Games.

 İstanbul Büyükşehir Belediyespor

 After the tournament he was loaned to İstanbul Büyükşehir Belediyespor of TFF First League (at that time Second League prior the formation of the Turkish Super League) which also located in Istanbul.
 He played for the club for 5 seasons.